 After breakfast proceed to Agra visit en-route at:

 FatehpurSikri:-Built by Akbar, the Mughal emperor in 1570, the city was a tribute to Sufi Saint.
 FatehpurSikri is a perfect blend of Indian, Islamic and Persian architecture and it was built using red sandstone.
-For around 10 years, the city remained the capital of Mughal Empire.

 Or either can visit to: